PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 This process can be made using Pull Requests on GitHub but this is not the focus right now.

+#### :pushpin: Tasks:

-So go ahead and merge your branch into main using rebase (there are reasons why you want to rebase and not merge but it is not the focus here, and it is explained in the Github part of this workshop).
+So go ahead and merge your branch into main using rebase (there are reasons why you want to rebase and not merge but it is not the focus here, and it is explained in the GitHub part of this workshop).

 ### Manage branches

 In the end, you can manage your branches using the `git branch` command, so using it, now delete the `feat/step3` branch you created earlier.

 ## Step 4 - Restore files

+### :bookmark_tabs: Description:

 Sometimes you may delete files but want to retrieve them later.